-3.17 VERIFICATION OF ELIGIBILITY TO WORK.
-In accordance with the Immigration Reform and Control Act of 1986, new employees will be required to complete and sign a federal Form I- 9 within three days of employment to provide proof of identity and eligibility to work in the United States.

-3.18 EMPLOYMENT OF RELATIVES.
+- 3.17 VERIFICATION OF ELIGIBILITY TO WORK.
+In accordance with the Immigration Reform and Control Act of 1986, new employees will be required to complete and sign a federal Form I- 9 within three days of employment to provide proof of identity and eligibility to work in the United States. - 3.18 EMPLOYMENT OF RELATIVES.
 To avoid favoritism, the appearance of favoritism, and conflicts of interest, no person shall be hired into (or serve in) a position which is supervised by a relative.
-The definition of "relative" includes:
+The definition of "relative" includes: - 1.
+Persons connected by blood (as set forth in the following chart);

 DEGREES OF RELATIONSHIP (BLOOD)

-1 st Degree 2 nd Degree 3 rd Degree
+Employee Officer 1 st Degree 2 nd Degree 3 rd Degree

-F acalasia Son Grandchild Great grandchild
+Son Grandchild Great grandchild

-Employee Daughter Sister/Brother Niece/nephew
+Daughter Sister/Brother Niece/nephew

-Officer Mother Half Sister/Brother Aunt/uncle
+Mother Half Sister/Brother Aunt/uncle

 Father Grandparent Great grandparent

-1. Persons connected by blood (as set forth in the following chart);
+2. Persons connected by marriage (as set forth in the following chart);